Skip navigation

 Mackay Conservation Group is taking Whitehaven Coal to the Queensland Land Court!

-Whitehaven Coal proposes to develop Australia's largest greenfield coal project, the Winchester South mine, located in the Bowen Basin.
+Whitehaven Coal proposes to develop Australia's largest Greenfield coal project, the Winchester South mine, located in the Bowen Basin.

 Donate to our Fighting Fund to help us cover our legal costs and fight our campaigns!